Simplifying Freight Class Descriptions with NMFC Codes

 Breaking Down Freight Class Descriptions

-Freight class is determined by a classification system that considers several key factors:
+Shipping class is determined by a system that takes four primary factors into account:

-• Density (measured in pounds per cubic foot): The space an item occupies relative to its weight.
+• Density – The space an item occupies relative to its weight

-• Handling: The effort required to move the commodity.
+• Handling – The effort and equipment needed to move it

 The Role of NMFC in Accurate Freight Classification